stiglers-eponym/BeamerPresenter/INSTALL.md

 * Qt is available for MinGW and for MS Visual Studio.
 * MuPDF provides a project file that can be compiled with MS Visual Studio.
 * Poppler is available in cygwin.
 It is possible to build BeamerPresenter with cygwin, MinGW and Poppler.
 It is probably also possible to build Poppler in Windows, but I gave up at some point.
 * Another option is the Windows subsystem for Linux.
-On Windows 11 this is probably the simplest way of installing BeamerPresenter on a Windows machine.

 ### Building
 * [download](https://www.qt.io/download-qt-installer) and install Qt